llucas890/pelucas890/README.md

-- 👋 Hi, I’m Lucas
+- 👋 Hi, I’m Lucas.
-- 👀 I’m interested in an INTERNSHIP
+- 👀 I’m interested in an INTERNSHIP.
-- 🌱 I’m currently learning HTML, CSS, JS.
+- 🌱 I’m a Fullstack Developer.
-- 💞️ I’m looking to collaborate on any project available to get some experience
+- 💞️ I’m looking for a work.
-- 📫 How to reach me, linkedin lucaslescano20
+- 📫 How to reach me, linkedin/lucaslescano20.